taybro23/AboveBoard_MS4/README.md

 # Deployment

-Below, is the process to deploy the site using Heroku, and to set up and store the images and static files in AWS;
+Below is the process to deploy the site using Heroku, and to set up and store the images and static files in AWS;

 ## Heroku